 - fostering innovation, technology, research and development.

-The Climate Change Authority consulted widely as part of the report Prospering in a low-emissions world: An updated climate policy toolkit for Australia, which was released in March 2020.
-The Authority received 67 written submissions and held meeting with individuals from over 50 organisations that provided the foundations of the analysis for this report.
+The Climate Change Authority consulted widely for its related report Prospering in a Low-Emissions World: An Updated Climate Policy Toolkit for Australia, released in March 2020.
+We received 67 written submissions and held meeting over 50 organisations.

-Further consultation was conducted in May and June this year to seek input from government agencies involved in the stimulus response and with a cross section of industries and civil society affected by the crisis.
-The Authority is grateful to those individuals and organisations who contributed time and expertise to enhance the quality of the report and inform its findings.
+Further consultation in May and June 2020 sought input from Government agencies involved in the COVID-19 stimulus response and with industries and civil society organisations.
+The Authority is grateful to those individuals and organisations who contributed time and expertise.